straysheep-dev/linux-configs/web-browsers/chromium/README.md

   "HomepageLocation": "https://duckduckgo.com"

 # Enable Saving The Browser History
-# Browser history will persist despite it being listed under `ClearBrowsingDataOnExitList` in this script.
-# `Settings > Clear browsing data > (All time) Clear data` is required to clear history.
-# Setting this to `true` will disable browser history completely.
+# Browser history can be saved before exiting and clearing the session.
+Setting this to `true` will disable browser history completely.
   "SavingBrowserHistoryDisabled": false,

 # Enable Plugins Only For Approved URLs (deprecated, not available on https://chromeenterprise.google/policies/)